Understanding Computer Vision And Its Applications

 Thus, computer vision systems do not understand or comprehend postmodern art, or bizarre digital craftwork that attempts to expose both the meaninglessness and meaningfulness of certain circumstances.

-Unfortunately, artificial intelligence is an exact, precise, and concise process with no margin for computational discrepancies.
-To improve the overall position, we would require a “general” artificial intelligence capability, with problem-solving abilities that are basically equal to that of an intelligent human being.
+Unfortunately, AI is an exact, precise, and concise process with no margin for computational discrepancies.
+To improve the overall position, we would require a “general” AI capability, with problem-solving abilities that are basically equal to that of an intelligent human being.
 However, we are quite far from accomplishing that scenario.

 Conclusion